maximbilan/Language-Manager-iOS/README.md

 <b>Note:</b> in example project by default the app uses method #2.
 You can disable this.
 Just comment define <b>USE_ON_FLY_LOCALIZATION</b>.

-More details in the blog: https://medium.com/@maximbilan/how-to-change-localization-internally-in-your-ios-application-9daf271433c7.
+More details in the <a href="http://www.factorialcomplexity.com/blog/2015/01/28/how-to-change-localization-internally-in-your-ios-application.html">here</a>.